Columbia High School (East Greenbush, New York)

 Columbia High School (or CHS) is a public high school located on Luther Road in East Greenbush, New York, USA.
 It is the only high school for the East Greenbush Central School District and has a 2019-20 enrollment of approximately 1,230 students in grades 9-12.
 The school has a thirteen to one student to teacher ratio that is below the state average.
 Columbia High School, commonly referred to CHS, is home to the "Blue Devils".
 The principal is Michael Harkin, who replaced John Sawchuk in January 2018.

 Academics

 The school offers eleven Advanced Placement classes in: Biology, Calculus AB, Calculus BC, Economics: Micro, English Literature & Composition, Environmental Science, European History, Physics, Chemistry, U.S. History, and World History.

-History
+2004 shooting

 On February 9, 2004, 16-year old student Jon Romano fired three rounds with a 12-gauge shotgun.
 He was rushed and tackled by teacher Michael Bennett and assistant principal John Sawchuck.
 While being tackled, Romano fired the gun and shot Bennett in the leg.
 Romano was sentenced to 20 years in prison, and was later released early in 2020.
 After his release from prison, Romano began speaking publicly on TikTok about gun violence and the youth mental health crisis.